schwill2018/schwill2018.github.io/index.md

 # About Me

-**William Schneider** is a Data Scientist and Statistician based in Dallas, Texas, with deep expertise in predictive analytics, statistical modeling, and machine learning.
+**Will Schneider** is a Data Scientist and Statistician based in Dallas, Texas, with deep expertise in predictive analytics, statistical modeling, and machine learning.
 He currently works as an Asset Manager for a Dallas-based family office, where he streamlines financial processes through automation, data-driven solutions, and strategic decision-making.

-William holds a **Master of Science aplied Statistics** from Southern Methodist University, and a **Bachelor of Science in Economics** from the University of Texas at Dallas.
+Will holds a **Master of Science aplied Statistics** from Southern Methodist University, and a **Bachelor of Science in Economics** from the University of Texas at Dallas.

 His analytical experience spans finance, healthcare, and sports analytics, characterized by robust data-driven solutions and innovative methodologies.